 Professional placement provides students with the opportunity to gain experience in the workplace and to establish contacts.
 Students can undertake learning opportunities in the community through a number of units and through assessment opportunities.

 Art and Design includes units that focus on art and design for publication, graphic design, digital art, curating, painting and photography outputs.
 (Lismore campus only)

 Music includes studies in contemporary music theory and styles, music technology and the internet, songwriting, sound theory and recording technique, and global perspectives in music.
 (Lismore campus only)

 Media Studies has a strong emphasis on digital media production and analysis for screen, print and online environments, and equips students with a range of practical skills appropriate to an increasingly technological world.
-(Lismore, Distance education).
+(Lismore, online).

 Writing enables students to pursue their passion for writing in a supportive, inter-disciplinary environment.
 Students acquire skills in writing genres including novels, short stories, writing for performance, feature and investigative journalism and essay writing.
-(Lismore, Distance education).
+(Lismore, online).